A California county ditched its vote counting machines. Now a supporter faces a recall election

 Critics see Crye differently.
 They point to his decision last year to meet with Mike Lindell, the MyPillow CEO and Trump ally who has traveled the country spreading voting machine conspiracy theories.
 The meeting incensed some voters, who took it as proof that Crye was a dyed-in-the-wool election denier.

-''They've found that path that they're following and it is Trump's playbook, just disrupt the hell out of everything,'' said Charlie Menoher, a retired school district superintendent who is helping organize the recall effort and served three terms on the board of supervisors in the early 1990s.
+''They've found that path that they're following and it is Trump's playbook, just disrupt the hell out of everything,'' said Charlie Menoher, a retired county school superintendent who is helping organize the recall effort.

 Crye said he met with Lindell because he was researching ballot hand counts, and insists that Lindell did not persuade him to get rid of the Dominion voting machines.

-Note: This story was first published on February 29, 2024.
-It was updated on March 6, 2024, to make clear that explains that just one of three far-right members of a board of supervisors is up for reelection in November, not two.